XI ISO DATAGRO New York Sugar & Ethanol Conference

 Mr. Forber is editor of LMC’s monthly publications and oversees LMC’s sugar production service, which compares the cost of producing sugar in all the major industries around the world.
 He has also conducted a number of in-depth studies analyzing issues such as the outlook for the world sugar market to 2025 and the future landscape of the EU sugar market after quotas are abolished in 2017/18.

-Director of DATAGRO since 2005.
-Director of the Brazilian Sugar and Ethanol Exporters Association (AEXA), since 2009.
-He has been engaged in several Sugar and Ethanol Market Advisory Projects at DATAGRO.
-Main customers were sugar, ethanol and biodiesel producers, trading companies, banks, fuel distributors, input suppliers, governments and NGOs. - M.Sc. in Agroenergy – Fundação Getúlio Vargas – São Paulo - Brazil - Bachelor in Economics – IBMEC São Paulo – São Paulo - Brazil
+- Director, DATAGRO, since 2006. - Board Member, Global Agribusiness Forum, since 2013. - Director of the Brazilian Sugar and Ethanol Exporters Association (AEXA), since 2009. - Director of the Brazilian Rural Society (SRB), since 2014.
+Since 2005, he has been engaged in several agribusiness and Sugar and Ethanol Market Advisory Projects at DATAGRO.
+Main customers were sugar, alcohol, biodiesel, biogas, corn, soybean producers, trading companies, banks, fuel distributors, input suppliers, governments and NGOs.
+Guilherme Nastari is regular columnist in various technical publications and speaker in conferences in Brazil, USA, UK, India, LATAM, Asia, Africa and other countries (over 25 countries). - M.Sc. in Agroenergy – Fundação Getúlio Vargas – São Paulo – Brazil - Bachelor in Economics – IBMEC São Paulo – São Paulo - Brazil Before joining DATAGRO, Guilherme had Trading desk assignments at Cargill in Geneva and Hong Kong and research assignment at the ISO in London. - Trainee experience at Cargill Sugar - Geneva, Switzerland – 2004 - Trainee experience at Cargill Sugar - Hong Kong, China – 2006 - Trainee experience at International Sugar Organization (ISO) –London, UK–2006

 Helder Luiz Gosling.
 Graduated in Mechanical Production Engineering and Post-graduated in Business Administration by Universidade Paulista [Paulista University] (UNIP) and with Executive MBA by the Universidade Federal do Rio de Janeiro [Federal University of Rio de Janeiro] (COPPEAD / UFRJ - 2002).
 More than 16 years of experience in the entire logistic chain in petrochemical, commodities and food (sugar, alcohol and coffee) industries, import, export and distribution in the domestic market.
 With solid experience in logistics acquired from his work experience in companies such as: Copersucar, Solvay, Ipiranga and ED&F Man.
 Currently occupies the post of Commercial and Logistics Director of São Martinho Group and Director of DEINFRA (FIESP Department of Infrastructure).